 The warrants were authored in connection with a robbery on March 4 in the 2000 block of Sundance Court in Palmdale.
 The search led to the arrest of two alleged gang members, one for the robbery and a second for felony warrants.

-At one of the search warrant locations, in the 2500 block of Paxton Avenue, the primary suspect was not at home.
+At one of the search warrant locations, the primary suspect was not at home.
+Information was attained leading to the whereabouts of the 20-year-old suspect, who was expected to be in custody by the end of the day, authorities said.
 At the location, a sawed-off shotgun was recovered and it was believed to be one of the weapons used when committing the robbery.
 The shotgun was loaded with the hammer cocked and ready to fire when discovered.

 Safe Streets Sergeant Victor Hess said the shotgun was “an accident waiting to happen, especially when you consider several young children were present at the home.”